hylu1994/Network-CV/README.md

 -----
 * If you use the workflow to analyze multivariate networks in your publication, please cite:

   * H.-Y. Lu, T. Fujiwara, M.-Y. Chang, Y.-c.
 Fu, A. Ynnerman, and K.-L. Ma.
-“Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction.” arXiv:2303.09590, 2023.
+“Visual Analytics of Multivariate Networks with Representation Learning and Composite Variable Construction.”
+IEEE TVCG, 2024 (Early Access).